mukeshkumar1451/Data/README.md

   if applicable

 7. Requirement Mapping:
-- All business steps must map using format:
+- All business validation steps must map using:
   {user_story_id}_AC_XX
 - Login and Logout must use NA.
 - No business step may have NA mapping.

 8. Screen Names:
 - Must remain consistent across all steps.
-- Use exact functional screen label (no variation).
+- Use exact functional screen labels.
+- Do not vary singular/plural naming.

 ------------------------------------------------------------
 MANDATORY TERMINATION STEP